sbrik1111/th07_multi_player/README.md

 ## What it does

-- **Two or three player netplay** over UDP.
+* **Two or three player netplay** over UDP.
 The host is P1, the guests are P2 and P3; guest-to-guest input is relayed through the host
+* **The host must have the UDP port open/forwarded** so guests can connect
-- **Local two player** on one keyboard
+* **Local two player** on one keyboard
-- Each player picks their **own character and shot type**
+* Each player picks their **own character and shot type**
-- Lives, bombs and power are per player; cherry and score are shared
+* Lives, bombs and power are per player; cherry and score are shared
-- Life transfer between players, and revival of a player who is out of lives
+* Life transfer between players, and revival of a player who is out of lives
-- **Predictive rollback** so movement is not held back by the round trip (on by default, zero added delay)
+* **Predictive rollback** so movement is not held back by the round trip (on by default, zero added delay)

 ## Playing